The Vaccinated Travel Lane will also open to more cities in Malaysia, Indonesia and India.

-The new VTL policy allows fully vaccinated individuals to travel to Singapore without serving a stay-home notice (SHN).
-As of writing, Singapore will open up to a total of 11 countries under the scheme, including Hong Kong, Qatar, Saudi Arabia, the United Arab Emirates, Israel, the Philippines, Sydney, Germany, and South Korea.
+The VTL policy allows fully vaccinated individuals to travel to Singapore without serving a stay-home notice (SHN).
+As of writing, Singapore is open to a total of 13 countries under the scheme, including Hong Kong, Qatar, Saudi Arabia, the United Arab Emirates, Israel, the Philippines, Sydney, Germany, and South Korea.
 Two-way quarantine-free sea travel has also resumed between Singapore and Indonesia, with ferries to Bintan and Batam under VTL (Sea).

 Plus, Covid-19 PCR testing will be reduced to two instead of the current four.
 Vaccinated travellers have to take a pre-departure test within 48 hours of their scheduled departure for Singapore and another test upon arriving.
 However, unsupervised self-administered ARTs will no longer be required on days two to seven of arrival in Singapore.

 What are the current VTL flights?

 The airlines that offer VTL flights are Singapore Airlines (SIA), Scoot and national carriers from the aforementioned countries like Air France and KLM Royal Dutch Airlines.
 All passengers on board must be fully vaccinated.

 How to apply for a Vaccinated Travel Pass

 Before you embark on your VTL (flight or sea), you have to apply for a Vaccinated Travel Pass (VTP) between 7 and 30 days before your intended date of entry into Singapore.
 However, returning Singapore citizens, permanent residents and long-term pass holders (excluding work permit holders) who are fully vaccinated don’t have to apply for the VTP.
 In other words, you’ll automatically qualify under the VTL.
 This also extends to unvaccinated children who are 12 and below.
 Yay to family vacations!